Massachusetts (MA) law guide

 Largest rental markets

 This guide is general information, not legal advice.
-Governing statute: Massachusetts General Laws Chapter 186 (Estates for Years and at Will).
+Governing statute: Massachusetts General Laws Chapter 186.
 Laws change; confirm the current statute or consult an attorney before acting.
-Last reviewed 2026-06-04.
+Last reviewed 2026-06-05.

 Massachusetts FAQ